Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 * *Boolean : PreferDegree* if true, *RequiredDegree* has a priority, else *RequiredNbSegments* has a priority;
 * *Boolean : RationalToPolynomial*  serves for conversion of BSplines to polynomial form;
 * *Integer : MaxDegree* gives the maximum allowed Degree, if *RequiredDegree* cannot be reached;
-* *Integer : MaxNbSegments* gives the maximum allowed NbSegments, if *RequiredNbSegments* cannot be reached;
+* *Integer : MaxNbSegments* gives the maximum allowed NbSegments, if *RequiredNbSegments* cannot be reached.

-The following flags allow to manage the conversion of special types of curves or surfaces, in addition to BSpline.
-They are controlled by *SurfaceMode, Curve3dMode* or *Curve2dMode* respectively.
-By default, only BSplines and Bezier Geometries are considered.
+The following flags allow managing the conversion of special types of curves or surfaces, in addition to BSpline.
+They are controlled by *SurfaceMode, Curve3dMode* or *Curve2dMode* respectively; by default, only BSplines and Bezier Geometries are considered:
-*Boolean : OffsetSurfaceMode*
+* *Boolean : OffsetSurfaceMode*
-*Boolean : LinearExtrusionMode*
+* *Boolean : LinearExtrusionMode*
-*Boolean : RevolutionMode*
+* *Boolean : RevolutionMode*
-*Boolean : OffsetCurve3dMode*
+* *Boolean : OffsetCurve3dMode*
-*Boolean : OffsetCurve2dMode*
+* *Boolean : OffsetCurve2dMode*
-*Boolean : PlaneMode*
+* *Boolean : PlaneMode*
-*Boolean : BezierMode*
+* *Boolean : BezierMode*
-*Boolean : ConvCurve3dMode*
+* *Boolean : ConvCurve3dMode*
-*Boolean : ConvCurve2dMode*
+* *Boolean : ConvCurve2dMode*

-For each of the Mode parameters listed above, if it is True, the specified geometry is converted to BSpline, otherwise only its basic geometry is checked and converted (if necessary) keeping the original type of geometry (revolution, offset, etc.).
+For each of the Mode parameters listed above, if it is True, the specified geometry is converted to BSpline, otherwise only its basic geometry is checked and converted (if necessary) keeping the original type of geometry (revolution, offset, etc).

-*Boolean :SegmentSurfaceMode* has effect only for Bsplines and Bezier surfaces.
+* *Boolean :SegmentSurfaceMode* has effect only for Bsplines and Bezier surfaces.
 When False a surface will be replaced by a Trimmed Surface, else new geometry will be created by splitting the original Bspline or Bezier surface.

+### ElementaryToRevolution

-**ElementaryToRevolution** converts elementary periodic surfaces to SurfaceOfRevolution.
+This operator converts elementary periodic surfaces to SurfaceOfRevolution.

+### SplitAngle

-**SplitAngle** splits surfaces of revolution, cylindrical, toroidal, conical, spherical surfaces in the given shape so that each resulting segment covers not more than the defined number of degrees.
+This operator splits surfaces of revolution, cylindrical, toroidal, conical, spherical surfaces in the given shape so that each resulting segment covers not more than the defined number of degrees.

-This operator can be called with the following parameters:
+It can be called with the following parameters:
 * *Real : Angle* - the maximum allowed angle for resulting faces;
 *  *Real : MaxTolerance* - the maximum tolerance used in computations.

+### SurfaceToBSpline
-**SurfaceToBSpline** converts some specific types of Surfaces, to BSpline (according to parameters).
+This operator converts some specific types of Surfaces, to BSpline (according to parameters).
-This operator can be called with the following parameters:
+It can be called with the following parameters:
 * *Boolean : LinearExtrusionMode* allows converting surfaces of Linear Extrusion;
 * *Boolean : RevolutionMode* allows converting surfaces of Revolution;
 * *Boolean : OffsetMode* allows converting Offset Surfaces

+### ToBezier

-**ToBezier** is used for data supported as Bezier only  and converts various types of geometries to Bezier This operator can be called with the following parameters used in computation of conversion :
+This operator is used for data supported as Bezier only  and converts various types of geometries to Bezier.
+It can be called with the following parameters used in computation of conversion :
 * *Boolean : SurfaceMode*
 * *Boolean : Curve3dMode*
 * *Boolean : Curve2dMode*
 * *Real : MaxTolerance*
-*Boolean : SegmentSurfaceMode* (default is True) has effect only for Bsplines and Bezier surfaces.
+* *Boolean : SegmentSurfaceMode* (default is True) has effect only for Bsplines and Bezier surfaces.
 When False a surface will be replaced by a Trimmed Surface, else new geometry will be created by splitting the original Bspline or Bezier surface.

 The following parameters are controlled by *SurfaceMode, Curve3dMode* or *Curve2dMode* (according to the case):
 * *Boolean : Line3dMode*